 Except for a handful of states were the law prohibits adjusting the Census prior to redistricting, almost all counties and cities that engaged in prison gerrymandering do so unknowingly, or at least without public notice.
 With one exception, when the public learns that incarcerated populations are distorting their access to local government, they successfully insist that fair districts be drawn without the prison populations.
 The remainder of local jurisdictions that drew districts based on the prison populations generally did so only because they didn’t know they legally could adjust the data or that it was technically possible to do so.

-The Census Bureau's decision to publish the Advance Group Quarters Table made it that much easier for communities to avoid prison gerrymandering after the 2010 Census, and for the 2020 Census, that same data will be available even earlier and will be bundled into the Census' redistricting data (PL 94-171 tables).
-This will enable governments to know for sure which populations are incarcerated and they can choose to exclude those numbers for their districts.
+There are several solutions available to local governments, the most common is to adjust their own copy of the redistricting data by cutting out the prison populations.
+For the 2010 Census, the Census Bureau's decision to publish the Advance Group Quarters Table made it that much easier for communities to make these adjustments to avoid prison gerrymandering, and for the 2020 Census, that same data was made available even earlier, bundled right into the Census' redistricting data (PL 94-171 tables).
+This enables governments to know for sure which populations are incarcerated and they can choose to exclude those numbers for their districts.
 Counties and other local governments should take this opportunity to end prison gerrymandering and ensure equal representation for their residents.

 The Census Bureau has already made an important, if subtle, change.
-The Census Bureau agreed to publish prison count data earlier than in the past, in order to assist states and counties with reallocating or removing incarcerated populations during the 2010 redistricting process, and for 2020 will release the data even earlier, bundling the prison count with the traditional (PL 94-171) redistricting data.
+The Census Bureau agreed to publish prison count data earlier than in the past, in order to assist states and counties with reallocating or removing incarcerated populations during the 2010 redistricting process, and for 2020 bundled the prison count with the traditional (PL 94-171) redistricting data.

 Ideally, the U.S. Census Bureau will count incarcerated people as residents of their legal home addresses and not as residents of the correctional facilities.
 The Census Bureau should, as part of their research and planning agenda for the 2030 Census, determine the best and most economical way to properly count incarcerated people as residents of their home communities.